zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 | Remainder Immediate                  | IM       |  56           |    ```REMI, R1 I```               |   GE         |

-The value in register R1 (the dividend) is divided by the 20-bit two's complement value I (the divisor) and the non negative remainder is stored in register R1.
-The remainder is compared to zero to set the CCR.
-If the divisor is zero, the zero divisor exception occurs and register R1 is unchanged.
+The value in register `R1` (the dividend) is divided by the 20-bit two's complement value I (the divisor) and the non negative remainder is stored in register `R1`.
+The remainder is compared to zero to set the `CCR`.
+If the divisor is zero, the zero divisor exception occurs and register `R1` is unchanged.

 ### 78. REMC